 Postgraduate Courses in Biostatistics

 The BCA is a consortium of biostatistical experts from around Australia with representatives from universities, government and the pharmaceutical industry who have combined to offer a national (and international) program of postgraduate courses via an alliance of (6) universities collectively known as the Biostatistics Collaboration of Australia (BCA).
-Universities that award the BCA program of postgraduate coureses in biostatistics are areThe University of Adelaide, Macquarie University, Monash Unviersity, The University of Sydney and The University of Queensland.*
+Universities that award the BCA program of postgraduate courses in biostatistics areThe University of Adelaide, Macquarie University, Monash Unversity, The University of Sydney and The University of Queensland.*